ankostis/graphkit/docs/source/pipelines.rst

     >>> weekday = compose("weekday", pick_tasks, do_tasks)

-Notice that the "backlog" :term:`sideffected` result of the "wakeup" operation is also listed in its *needs*;  through this trick, each daily tasks can remove the tasks it completed from the initial backlog of tasks, for the next day to pick up.
+* Notice that the "backlog" :term:`sideffected` result of the "wakeup" operation is also listed in its *needs*;  through this trick, each daily tasks can remove the tasks it completed from the initial backlog of tasks, for the next day to pick up.
   The "todos" sfx is just a name to denote the kind of modification performed on the "backlog"

-Note also that the tasks passed from "wake up" --> "work!" operations are not hierarchical, but kept "private" in each day by nesting them with a dot(``.``):
+* Note also that the tasks passed from "wake up" --> "work!" operations are not hierarchical, but kept "private" in each day by nesting them with a dot(``.``):

+* Note finally the use of the :func:`.opcb` modifier to access the :mod:`.execution` machinery.

 .. graphtik::